 MT3 (30 hours)

-Medical Terminology II reinforces basic medical terminology concepts learned in Medical Terminology I. During this Medical Billing Specialist program course, additional body system terms selected from the nervous, digestive, respiratory, and reproductive systems, as well as medical specialties and pharmacology, are studied.
+Medical Terminology II reinforces basic medical terminology concepts learned in Medical Terminology I. During this Medical Billing Specialist diploma program course, additional body system terms selected from the nervous, digestive, respiratory, and reproductive systems, as well as medical specialties and pharmacology, are studied.
 Pronunciation, spelling, and definitions of common terms, abbreviations, and medications are also introduced.
 Prerequisite: MT2

 Medical Coding and Reimbursement I

 During this Hunter Business School course, medical billing and coding diploma program students develop an understanding of the structure, format, and conventions used in ICD-10-CM (International Statistical Classification of Diseases and Related Health Problems) and CPT (Current Procedural Terminology) coding, necessary in medical billing.
 Additional topics covered are insurance companies, Medicare, insurance claim forms, accounts receivables, and legal issues.
 Prerequisite: None

 Medical Coding and Reimbursement II